 Of course, you start shopping at Noah NYC!

-Noah was launched by one of the most talented design directors Brendon Babenzian who worked for Supreme for over a decade.
+Hailing from New York, US, Noah was launched by Brendon Babenzian, a talented design director who worked for Supreme for over a decade.

 Compared to Supreme, Noah has a slightly preppier take on the freewheeling skater aesthetic he helped make a look in the first place.